The Coulomb Branch Formula for Quiver Moduli Spaces

 \subsection{Variants of the conjecture}

 The version of the conjecture stated in \S\ref{s2} is in its strongest form.
-There are however some more conservative versions of this conjecture which we describe below. \begin{enumerate} \item If we set $t=1$ then the Dolbeault Polynomial \refb{eDol} reduces to the Poincar\'e polynomial containing information about the Betti numbers only.
-The Coulomb branch formula given in \refb{essp1} for $t=1$ now gives information on the Betti numbers in terms of $\OmS(\gamma; t=1)$.\footnote{Note that this has to be done after we have determined the functions $H$ following the procedure described in \S\ref{sdefh}.} The latter in turn can be related to the Euler number $\chi$ of $\cM$ by setting $y=t=1$ on both sides of \refb{essp1} since in that case \refb{eDol} gives $Q(\cM; y=1, t=1) = (-1)^d \chi$.
-Thus in this case the Coulomb branch formula can be interpreted as an expression for the Betti numbers of $\cM$ in terms of the Euler number.
-This is the form in which the conjecture is directly related to black hole quantum mechanics and this motivated this conjecture in the first place.
-Thus a weaker form of the conjecture would be that it is valid only for $t=1$ and not for general $t$.
+There are however some more conservative versions of this conjecture which we describe below.

+\begin{enumerate} \item If we set $t=1$ then the Dolbeault polynomial \refb{eDol} reduces to the Poincar\'e polynomial containing information about the Betti numbers only.
+The Coulomb branch formula \refb{essp1} for $t=1$ now expresses the Betti numbers in terms of $\OmS(\gamma; t=1)$.\footnote{Note that this has to be done after we have determined the functions $H$ following the procedure described in \S\ref{sdefh}.} The latter in turn can be related to the Euler number $\chi(\cM)$ by setting $y=t=1$ on both sides of \refb{essp1}, since in that case \refb{eDol} gives $Q(\cM; y=1, t=1) = (-1)^d \chi(\cM)$.
+Thus the Coulomb branch formula specialized to $t=1$ can be viewed as an expression for the Betti numbers of $\cM$ in terms of the Euler numbers of the moduli space of $\cQ(\gamma;\zeta)$ and its subquivers.
+This weak form of the conjecture is the one which is directly related to and motivated by black hole quantum mechanics.

 \item Another version of the conjecture allows the $\OmS$'s to depend both on $t$ and $y$.
-In this case, in order to ensure consistency with the wall-crossing formula, all factors of $\OmS(\alpha; t^m)$ will have to be replaced by $\OmS(\alpha; y^m, t^m)$ in the Coulomb branch formula.
-Now for each quiver we have an unknown function $\OmS(\gamma; y,t)$ and hence if for each $\gamma$ we consider a fixed set of FI parameters $(\zeta_1,\cdots \zeta_K)$, then the Coulomb branch formula has no information.
-However since $\OmS(\gamma; y,t)$ is independent of the FI parameters $\zeta$, the Coulomb branch formula determines the Hodge numbers for all values of FI parameters in terms of the Hodge numbers at one point of FI parameter space.
-We can in fact regard such a formula as the most general solution to the wall-crossing formula, since it has as input exactly the right amount of data, \i.e.\ one function of $y$ and $t$ for every $\gamma$, representing the results at one point in the space of FI parameters.
-Thus such a formula may be of more general applicability, {\it e.g.} for quivers with non-generic superpotentials.
+In this case, in order to ensure consistency with the wall-crossing formula, all factors of $\OmS(\alpha; t^m)$ have to be replaced by $\OmS(\alpha; y^m, t^m)$ in \eqref{essp2}.
+For fixed values of the FI parameters $\zeta$, the $\OmS(\alpha; y,t)'s$ are just a repackaging of the Dolbeault polynomials $Q(\alpha;\zeta;y,t)$.
+However, unlike the latter, the former are independent of the FI parameters.
+We can in fact regard the Coulomb branch formula with $(t,y)$-dependent $\OmS$'s as the most general solution to the wall-crossing formula.
+This formula may be valid more generally, {\it e.g.} for quivers with non-generic superpotentials.

 \end{enumerate}